 Companies, particularly in the financial-services industry, spend significant resources developing proprietary strategies, tools, and other information to gain competitive advantages.
-See, e.g., AIC Comment 19-20; MFA, Comment on Proposed Non-Compete Rule 4-5 (Apr.
-19, 2023), bit.ly/3WBBb1n (MFA Comment); FIA PTG, Comment on Proposed Non-Compete Clause Rule 1-2 (Apr.
-19, 2023), bit.ly/4bDr93X.
+See, e.g., AIC Comment 19-20; MFA Comment 4-5; FIA PTG Comment 1-2.
 For example, investment funds often create new funds that are centered around specific portfolio managers and that use proprietary investment strategies to identify investment options, manage risk, and generate attractive returns.
 MFA Comment 4.
 It takes a considerable investment of time, effort, and resources to develop and refine a strategy and then to build a sufficient track record and reputation to market that strategy to potential investors.
 Id.
-Companies in the industry need to ensure that they can protect those strategies and other proprietary information, or they will not invest in developing them.
+Financial-services companies also make substantial investments in proprietary software, such as sophisticated automated-trading tools.
+See, e.g., Katherine Doherty, I Smuggled Code': An Executive's Admission in Heated Brokerage Feud, Yahoo Finance (Nov.
+19, 2024), https://bit.ly/4ari6DQ.
+Companies in the industry need to ensure that they can protect those strategies, software, and other proprietary information, or they will not invest in developing them.

 Noncompete agreements are critical to protecting those investments.

 They ensure that companies can share confidential information with executives and other employees without the danger that competitors will recruit those employees and thereby gain access to the companies' most important secrets.
-MFA Comment 19.
+AIC Comment 19.
 Even when employees do not intend to misappropriate trade secrets, they retain opinions, insight, and other information learned from their former employer that subconsciously influence their behavior and decision-making - and in the financial-services industry, even remembering the slightest detail of, for example, a trading strategy can make all the difference.
-AIC Comment 20.
+Id. at 20.
 Noncompete agreements act as a "prophylactic measure" to ensure that executives and employees cannot use confidential information to benefit competitors.
 Id.